-Add a beautiful ceramic pot, like this one, to make it a bit snazzier and you have yourself a certified amazing secret santa gift!
+Add a beautiful ceramic pot, like any of these, to make it look a bit snazzier and you have yourself a certified, amazing Secret Santa gift!

 There's always that one person in the office who asks you if you want to go grab a coffee at least three times a day.
 Why not gift them a glass keep cup like this one.